Published: April 27, 2021 | Last Updated: June 25, 2024

 The entertainment-industry labor union, SAG-AFTRA, established the requirement of a nudity rider for roles that include “nudity, partial nudity or simulated sexual acts.”

-The nudity rider is part of a contract negotiated between the actors, their representatives, and the production stated what the actor would and won’t do on screen.
+The nudity rider is part of a contract negotiated between the actors and their representatives, and the production stated what the actor would and wouldn’t do on screen.

 Intimacy coordinators ensure that productions follow everything within the contracts and riders.